-- 1. Please finalize all Virtual Machine configurations before requesting a new license. - Caution: Any Virtual Machine configuration change may invalidate current license. - 2.
-Please contact the Array Customer Support (Email: support@arraynetworks.com) to obtain a license key.
+1. Please finalize all Virtual Machine configurations by following the steps in Chapter 5 before requesting a new license.

+Caution: Any Virtual Machine configuration change may invalidate the current license.

+2. Please contact the Array Networks Customer Support (Email: support@arraynetworks.com) to obtain a license key after you have finalized the configuration.